telecons-developers/MConHudSDK-iOS/README.md

 MConHudSdk.shared.sendSafetyInfo(safetyCodes: safetyCodes,        // Provide the types of cameras to be flashed in the form of an array.
                                              remainDistance: 100  // Remaining distance (m)
 )

-MConHudSdk.shared.sendSafetyInfo(safetyCodes: safetyCodes,  // Provide the types of cameras to be flashed in the form of an array.
-                                             remainDistance: 100 // Remaining distance (m)
-            )
 ```